sloganking/My-Own-OS/README.md

 - The OS compiles to .iso file
 - implemented basic printf() function, allowing the kernel to print text to the screen.
 - Enabled interupts
+- implemented keyboard support

-Currentling working on implementing keyboard support
+Currentling working on implementing mouse support

 ![](./Assets/kernelPrinting.gif)